W14. Unrestricted Computation

 Regular and context-free grammars are powerful enough for many programming-language and parsing tasks, but they cannot express all natural counting constraints.
 For example, the language

 requires three equal blocks.
-A pushdown automaton has one stack, so it can naturally compare two dependent quantities, such as the number of \(a\)’s and \(b\)’s, but it cannot in general enforce three simultaneous equalities.
-Context-sensitive grammars can express such languages because their rules can rewrite symbols depending on neighboring context and can preserve enough structure to perform several coordinated counting operations.
+A pushdown automaton has one stack, so it can naturally compare two dependent quantities, such as the number of

 Type-0 grammars are even more general.
 They correspond to Turing Machines and therefore capture exactly the recursively enumerable languages.
 They are not primarily a convenient programming notation; they are important because they identify the boundary of what can be generated or accepted by mechanical computation.